 A paring knife is also multitasker that can help you remove a peach’s stem and pry out the pit.
 You can use the paring knife to cut your peaches into smaller pieces.
 This reduces the number of tools you need to use, and we all love it when there’s less cleanup after a kitchen project.

-How to Perfectly Peel a Peach
+1. Blanching: How to Peel a Peach for Baking

-How to Peel a Firm Peach
+2. Vegetable Peeler: How to Peel a Firm Peach

 - Wash your peach.
 The peach fuzz and any dirt or dust on the exterior can contaminate the flesh while you’re peeling the fruit.
 Be gentle and use a cloth or paper towel to wipe it clean and dry.